tokikanno/django-mini-fastapi/README.md

 # Caution!!!
-This project is mainly used on my internal projects and in `early developing stage`.
+This project is in `early developing stage`.
 So use it at you own risk.

 Bug reports / Fix PRs are welcomed.